 - Interest in either individual or family-based consultation with a clinical counsellor to determine which local service(s) may best suit a family’s needs OR interest in attending a group

-If the above information does not apply to yourself or someone you want to refer to the program, but you still think that our services could be beneficial, please contact the Supporting Families Clinical Lead to discuss whether a referral to our program would be appropriate or what other services may be a better fit.
-Their contact information can be found here: xxx-xxx-xxxx.
+If the above information does not apply to yourself or someone you want to refer to the program, but you still think that our services could be beneficial, please contact the Supporting Families Clinical Lead at 604-270-9220 to discuss whether a referral to our program would be appropriate or what other services may be a better fit.

-If a child, youth or family isn’t sure whether they want to become a client of this program and/or if the above criteria doesn’t apply to them, they are welcome to become a “friend” of the program and attend our public events such as Family Fun Nights and Community Education Nights.
-These events can offer people the chance to come see what we’re about without needing to commit to becoming a client of the program!
+If a child, youth or family isn’t sure whether they want to become a client of this program and/or if the above criteria doesn’t apply to them, they are welcome to become a “friend” of the program and attend our public events such as Community Education Events.
+This event can offer people the chance to learn more about the program.

 Does the parent need to have (and disclose) a medically diagnosed mental illness or substance use disorder (“addiction”) for their child, youth or family to be a client in this program?
 The short answer is: No, the parent does not need to have or disclose a medically diagnosed mental illness or substance use disorder (“addiction”) to access this program.